The Bright Health Medication Therapy Management program helps you get the greatest health benefit from your medications by:

 You may receive a call from a pharmacy where you recently filled one or more of your prescriptions.
 You will be given the option to choose an in-person review or a phone review.

 You may be contacted by a call center pharmacist to provide your review, and ensure that you have access to the service if you want to participate.
 These reviews are conducted by phone.

 Different doctors may write prescriptions for you without knowing all the prescription drugs and/or OTC medications you take.
 For that reason, a pharmacist will:

 Please contact us if you would like additional information about our program, or if you do not want to participate after being enrolled in the program.
-Our number is 1-866-342-2183 24 hours a day, 7 days a week.
+We're available 24 hours a day, 7 days a week.
 (TTY users, call 711.)